 In 2020, Edcamp Foundation merged with Digital Promise, a global nonprofit that works to shape the future of learning.
 Digital Promise works across research, technology, and practice to test new ideas, scale up what works, and expand opportunity for every learner.
-Now the Edcamp Community at Digital Promise, we continue to support organizers in hosting Edcamps and to sharing our resources and best practices with the community at large.
+Now the Edcamp Community at Digital Promise, we continue to support organizers in hosting Edcamps and in sharing our resources and best practices with the community at large.
 We are committed to powerful learning experiences for educators, by educators.

-We will support you through the process of planning and organizing your Edcamp.
-This Organizer Handbook will be a key tool in helping you navigate your Edcamp, with a step-by-step guide to help you set up, advertise, fundraise, and organize!
+We will support you through the process of planning and organizing your Edcamp by providing resources, like this Organizer Handbook, which will be a key tool in helping you navigate your Edcamp.
+Follow this step-by-step guide to help you set up, advertise, fundraise, and organize!